- 11 Days

 Day 7: Lake Nakuru National Park / Maasai Mara National Reserve

 This morning, travel along the Rift Valley's western rim into the Maasai Mara National Reserve—a northern extension of the Serengeti ecosystem and one of the world’s most rewarding wildlife observation sites.
 The rich savanna is known for its concentration of plains animals.
-There have been approximately 95 species of mammals, amphibians, and reptiles and over 400 bird species recorded on the reserve.
+There have been approximately 95 species of mammals, amphibians, and reptiles, as well as more than 400 bird species recorded on the reserve.

 Overnight: Mara Engai Lodge (B,L,D)